akhyar-ahmed/Machine_Learning_Zoomcamp/capstone-2/README.md

 Now, you have a virtual environment with all the necessary dependencies installed, allowing you to run the project code seamlessly.

-### 3. Running `notebooks/phytophinder-the-leaf-detective.ipynb`
+### 3. Running `notebooks/trans4news-multiclass-news-classifier.ipynb`

 This notebook outlines the entire investigation and consists of the following steps [🚨 Skip this step, if you want to directly want to use the final configuration for training and/or final model for predictions]:

+- Package installation
-- Data loading
+- Configuration class
-- Data cleaning and preparation
-- Exploratory data analysis
-- Setting up a ImageDataGenerator
+- Set random seed for reproducibility
+- Data loading and preprocessing (Which includes, EDA, Tokenization, Dataset creation, and Dataloader creation for all train, valid, test set)
-- Model evaluation [and hyper-parameter tuning]
+- Model training [and hyper-parameter tuning]
-- Saving the best model and encoders [in the [models](./models) directory]
+- Saving the best model(`best_model_DistilBertForSequenceClassification_1e-05.bin`) in the [models](./models) directory
+- Evaluate the best model on test set.
-- Making predictions using the saved model
+- Making predictions using the saved model (`local_test.py`).

 ### 4. Training model